EX-MotorShield8874 Donate Button

 This stack is perhaps simplest and an easy enough upgrade for those who already have an Arduino Motor Shield R3 or clone.

-We are going to leave the Arduino Motor Shield R3 in the same configuration as recommended here and as such it is worth doing this first and testing all is well before proceeding if this is a new install.
+We are going to leave the Arduino Motor Shield R3 in the same configuration as recommended on the Initial Assembly page and as such it is worth doing this first and testing all is well before proceeding if this is a new install.

 The best solution is to stack the EX-MotorShield8874 on top of the Arduino Motor Shield R3 (is it, really??) for which we will need to re-route some of its IO pins to allow it to function.